 MARPOL 73/78 Annex IV Regulations for the prevention of pollution by sewage and wastewater.

 Mavi Deniz design a unique MARPOL CAT waste collection vessel for MARPOL 73/78 requirements to collect wastes from (other ships includes Passenger, Cruiser Ships, Cargo Vessels, and Oil/Chemical Tankers) round the clock and time saving while waiting at anchorage, during bunkering or just for disposing of waste.

-- Marpol Waste Collection Vessel based on a robust steel hull.
+- Marpol Waste Collection Vessel bases on a robust steel hull.

 - Marpol Waste Collection Vessel has Twin Engines.

-- Hydraulic knuckle crane to assist in equipment handling operations.
+- Hydraulic knuckle crane to for equipment handling operations.

 - Debris / Garbage reception & storage